Updated: Jun 23, 2025

 Cash App makes it easy to send and receive payments but you can also use it to stash your savings.
-The Cash App Savings account has no monthly fees or minimums and you can earn a competitive rate t...
+Cash App Savings has no monthly fees or minimums and you can earn a competitive interest with the ...

 Editor's Rating